 Geoff Craig

 Geoff’s involvement with the County stretches back 40 years to visiting and camping at Sandbanks in younger days with friends and family.
-In 2004, he bought a site on Smith’s Bay for his retirement home, and built in 2017.
+In 2004, he bought a site on Smith’s Bay for his retirement home, and built there in 2017.
 Now recently retired and looking to expand his activities, the enjoyment of exploring all that the County has to offer over the years, has fueled his interest in both understanding and preserving the biodiversity of the South Shore.
-He recognizes that full community support will be required for this once in a lifetime opportunity to leave a generational benefit for migratory birds, species at risk, natural core areas, and County residents.
+He recognizes that full community support will be required for this once-in-a-lifetime opportunity to leave a generational benefit for migratory birds, species at risk, natural core areas, and County residents.
+He is excited and dedicated to working to make a "point to point" South Shore Eco Footpath come to life.

 In his past life he was a marketing and NFP executive, including working on the Dove Real Beauty campaign, and Chief Marketing and Development Officer at Heart and Stroke.